Can You Get a DUI on Private Property or in Your Driveway

 • Public streets and roads

-If you are driving on a public way, DUI/OUI laws definitely apply.
+If you are driving on a public way, impaired driving laws definitely apply.
 These areas are clearly marked with pavement, street lights, traffic signs, and curbings, making it easy to recognize them as public roads.

 Private property DUI enforcement - riccio law